-Today’s talent leaders are searching for ways to cope with challenges from skill gaps to globalization to concerns about succession planning and future leadership.
-Given the critical nature of these talent issues, organizations have responded with a broad array of initiatives that focus on talent attraction, development, and retention.
+Today’s talent leaders are searching for ways to cope with challenges from skill gaps to globalisation to concerns about succession planning and future leadership.
+Given the critical nature of these talent issues, organisations have responded with a broad array of initiatives that focus on talent attraction, development, and retention.
 According to a 2010 Deloitte survey, talent leaders’ top concerns include:

-Organizations have invested in talent programs based largely on intuition.
+Organisations have invested in talent programmes based largely on intuition.